 - Becoming independent travellers.

-Classroom-based learning: Work preparation course - Vocational skills in the work place.
+Classroom-based learning, focusing on work preparation and vocational skills in the work place.

 - Health and safety in the workplace